National Information Center on Health Services Research and Health Care Technology (NICHSR)

 HTA 101: Introduction to Health Technology Assessment

 Few patients or clinicians are willing to forego access to state-of-the-art health care technology.
-In the wealthier countries, and particularly in the US, adoption and use of technology has been stimulated by patient and physician incentives to seek any potential health benefit with limited regard to cost, and by third-party payment, malpractice concerns, provider competition and effective marketing of technologies.
-Some of the main factors that influence the development and demand for health technology are shown in Box 1.
+In the wealthier countries and those with growing economies, adoption and use of technology has been stimulated by patient and physician incentives to seek any potential health benefit with limited regard to cost, and by third-party payment, provider competition, effective marketing of technologies, and consumer awareness.
+Box I-1 shows some of the factors that influence demand for health technology.

+Box I-1.
 Factors That Reinforce the Market for Health Technology

 - Advances in science and engineering

 - Intellectual property, especially patent protection

 - Financial incentives of technology companies, clinicians, hospitals, and others